 Simon joined Watsi on April 17th, 2018.
 8 other people also joined Watsi on that day!
-Simon's most recent donation traveled 8,800 miles to support Moeun, a rice farmer from Cambodia, to fund cataract surgery.
+Simon's most recent donation traveled 8,700 miles to support Nosiligi, a ten year old from Tanzania, to fund burn contracture release surgery.

 Moeun is a 67-year-old rice farmer from Cambodia.
 She enjoys enjoys visiting the pagoda and listening to the monks pray on the radio in her free time.
 Two months ago, Moeun developed a cataract in her right eye, causing her blurry vision and photophobia.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Moeun learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
 On October 04, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $211 procedure.
 Moeun said,"I hope that I will be able to see clearly so I can join in the ceremonies at the Pagoda and help take care of my family."